dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-access.md

 :::info "Model access" is not "User access"

 **Model groups and access** and **user groups and access** mean two different things.
 "User groups and access" is a specific term used in dbt Cloud to manage permissions.
-Refer to [User access](https://github.com/docs/cloud/manage-access/about-user-accessl) for more information.
+Refer to [User access](/docs/cloud/manage-access/about-user-access) for more info.

 The two concepts will be closely related, as we develop multi-project collaboration workflows this year:
 - Users with access to develop in a dbt project can view and modify **all** models in that project, including private models.